catenarytransit/catenary-backend/src/routing_common/notes.md

 3. **On-the-Fly Re-routing**: If a delay breaks a connection in the pre-computed pattern, the algorithm naturally "falls through" to the next available trip in the sequence.
 If all patterns fail, it falls back to a standard A* search on the local graph.

 ### Additional notes
 "The graph partitioning problem asks for a balanced partition that minimizes the weighted sum of all cut edges."
-[1]
+[4]

+# Bibliography
+[1]: H. Bast et al., “Fast Routing in Very Large Public Transportation Networks Using Transfer Patterns,” ESA 2010, pp. 290–301, Sep.
+2010, doi: https://doi.org/10.1007/978-3-642-15775-2_25.
+[2]: H. Bast, M. Hertel, and S. Storandt, “Scalable Transfer Patterns,” 2016 Proceedings of the Eighteenth Workshop on Algorithm Engineering and Experiments (ALENEX), Dec.
+2015, doi: https://doi.org/10.1137/1.9781611974317.2.
+[3]: U. Lauther, “An Extremely Fast, Exact Algorithm for Finding Shortest Paths in Static Networks with Geographical Background,” Siemens AG, Corporate Technology Software & Engineering, vol. 6, pp. 219–230, May 2004.
+[4]: E. Großmann, J. Sauer, C. Schulz, and P. Steil, “Arc-Flags Meet Trip-Based Public Transit Routing,” arXiv (Cornell University), Feb.
+2023, doi: https://doi.org/10.48550/arxiv.2302.07168.

-[1]: Arc-Flags Meet Trip-Based Public Transit Routing
+Arc-Flags Meet Trip-Based Public Transit Routing